Last updated 18 March 2022

 If finance is being obtained from a lender to complete the contract, the transfer documents will need to be stamped prior to settlement.
 If the property being bought will be the buyer’s home or their first home, the buyer may be entitled to a stamp duty concession.
 To obtain this concession, a buyer will need to sign a particular form under the Duties Act 2001 (Qld) (see Transfer duty below).

-Under the Land Title Act, a buyer of land is entitled to deposit a settlement notice to protect their interest in the land between settlement and lodgement of the transfer.
-The settlement notice operates to prevent the registration of most instruments (e.g. a mortgage or lease) that affect the interest in the land until the notice lapses or is withdrawn, removed or cancelled.
+Under the Land Title Act 1994 (Qld)(Land Title Act), a buyer of land is entitled to deposit a priority notice to protect their interest in the land between settlement and lodgement of the transfer.
+The priority notice operates to prevent the registration of most instruments (e.g. a mortgage or lease) that affect the land or an interest in the land until the notice lapses or is withdrawn, removed or cancelled.

-The settlement notice will not prevent the registration of certain instruments, usually interests registered with the consent of the buyer and other instruments that will not affect the interest of the buyer.
+The priority notice will not prevent the registration of certain instruments, usually interests registered with the consent of the buyer and other instruments that will not affect the interest of the buyer.

-There is no time restriction for the deposit of a settlement notice.
-However, a settlement notice will only be effective for a maximum of two months after deposit.
-This means, in order for the settlement notice to provide the maximum protection for the buyer, the notice should be deposited as close to settlement as possible.
-As the notice will not prohibit the registration of an instrument lodged prior to the settlement notice, it is important that a search is conducted to ensure that there are no instruments that have been lodged but not yet registered prior to deposit of the settlement notice.
+There is no time restriction for the deposit of a priority notice.
+However, a priority notice will only be effective for a maximum of 90 days after deposit (or 60 days if an extension request for an additional 30 days is not deposited within 60 days after the priority notice was deposited).
+This means for the priority notice to provide the maximum protection for the buyer, the notice should be deposited as close to settlement as possible.
+As the priority notice will not prohibit the registration of an instrument lodged prior to the deposit of the notice, it is important that a search is conducted to ensure that there are no instruments that have been lodged but not yet registered prior to deposit of the priority notice.
 If an instrument has been lodged, the buyer should make an objection to title if the interest is not disclosed in the contract of sale.
-The buyer may be able to refuse to complete the contract if the defect in title is not removed.
+The buyer may be able to refuse to complete the contract if a defect in title is not removed.

-Lapse, withdrawal, removal and cancellation of a settlement notice
+Lapse, withdrawal, removal and cancellation of a priority notice

-The settlement notice may be removed by order of the Supreme Court upon the application of an affected person.
+The priority notice may be removed by order of the Supreme Court upon the application of an affected person.

-The Registrar of Titles, in specified circumstances, may cancel the settlement notice.
+The Registrar of Titles, in specified circumstances, may cancel the priority notice.